 MEASUREMENTS AND UNITS.
 Use Arabic numerals for all numbers with two or more digits and for all measurements such as time, weight, length, area, concentration, or temperature.
-Spell out single-digit numerals that are not units of measure.
+Spell out singledigit numerals that are not units of measure.

 PLANT AND ANIMAL NAMES.
 At the first mention of a plant not mentioned in nomenclature, give its common name followed in parentheses by: Genus and species, underlined or typed in italics, author of the Latin binomial, and crop cultivar name in single quotes.
-For cultivar names that are registered trade names, insert •.
+For cultivar names that are registered trade names, insert [®].
 At first occurrence only in nomenclature or text, use the appropriate five-letter WSSA-approved computer code from Composite List of Weeds (1989) for species important in the manuscript.
 Example: purple nutsedge (Cyperus rotundus #3 CYPRO).
 In subsequent mention of these species, use only common names.

 HERBICIDE AND OTHER PESTICIDE NAMES.
-At the first mention of a herbicide or other pesticide not included in the nomenclature, use its common name or other designation.
+At the first mention of a herbicide or other pesticide not included in the nomenclature, give its common name or other designation.
 Also include chemical names as printed each year by WSSA.
-Other chemical names essential to understanding should be included after the common or code names.
+Do NOT use herbicide common names that are merely "proposed" but are not yet accepted by WSSA.
+Other names essential to understanding may be included after the common or code names, once at first mention.